amineichou/born2beroot/README.md

     2. Type 2 Hypervisor (Hosted Hypervisor): This type runs on top of a host operating system and allows multiple guest operating systems to run within it.
 Examples include VMware Workstation, Oracle VirtualBox, and Parallels Desktop.
     <img src="https://www.parkplacetechnologies.com/wp-content/uploads/2022/02/type-1-hypervisor-vs-type-2-2048x999.png">

+### What is LVM ?
+ - LVM (Logical Volum Manager) is a system used on Linux to manage storage devices and create logical storage volumes.
+It provides a layer of abstraction between physical storage devices and the file systems mounted on these devices.

+### what is File System ?
+ - is a method used by an operating system to organize and store files on a storage medium, such as a hard drive, solid-state drive, or any other storage device.
+It provides structure and a set of rules for how data is stored, accessed, and managed.

 ### What is SSH ?
  - SSH stands for Secure Shell, which is a network protocol that allows secure communication between two computers by establishing a secure connection.
 It's commonly used for remote access to systems, file transfers, and executing commands on a remote machine.
  <img src="https://www.ipxo.com/app/uploads/2022/02/What-is-SSH-820x460.jpg">